Brisket with Spiced Coffee and Charoset Juice

 In a large sauté pan over medium heat, warm the fat.
 Add the onions and carrots and cook, stirring occasionally, until softened, 10 to 12 minutes.
 Add the garlic and the remaining 1 Tbs. cardamom and cook, stirring constantly, until fragrant, about 1 minute.
 Transfer the vegetable mixture to the slow cooker and add the brewed coffee and water.

 Cover and cook on low until the brisket is tender, 8 to 10 hours.
 Transfer the brisket to a carving board and let rest for about 15 minutes.
 Strain the vegetables from the cooking liquid, reserving the vegetables.
 Skim the excess fat off the liquid.
-Transfer the liquid to a large saucepan and simmer over medium-high heat until reduced by half, about 25 minutes; you should have about 2 1/2 cups.
+Transfer the liquid to a large saucepan and simmer over medium-high heat until reduced by half, about 25 minutes; you should have about 2 1/2 cups (20 fl. oz./625 ml).

-Cut the brisket into 1/2-inch pieces and roughly chop the vegetables.
+Cut the brisket into 1/2-inch (12-mm) pieces and coarsely chop the vegetables.
 Stir them into the reduced liquid.
 Season with salt and pepper.

 Position a rack in the upper third of the oven and preheat the broiler.

 In a large bowl of warm water, soak the matzo until pliable but not breaking, 3 to 4 minutes.
-Place a single layer of matzo on the bottom of a 2 1/2- to 3-quart wide casserole, folding and overlapping the pieces as needed to cover the bottom.
+Place a single layer of matzo on the bottom of a 2 1/2- to 3-quart (2.5- to 3-l) casserole dish or Dutch oven, folding and overlapping the pieces as needed to cover the bottom.
 Add the brisket mixture and seal the top with another layer of soaked matzo.
 Broil until the top is crispy and browned, about 15 minutes.
 Serve immediately.
 Serves 8.